If you replayed your life and took the shortest path to where you are today, you’d see what an absurd amount of time was spent on the wrong things.

 The only time to obsess over an early step is when it’s a bottleneck that prevents you from reaching the next step.
 If a step is not a bottleneck, you should typically 80/20 it and move on.

 Below, each bullet point represents a goal path.
 The arrows between steps indicate the progression toward the ultimate goal.
-Notice how your friends who get trapped by vanity metrics never make it past the first couple steps:
+Notice how your friends who get trapped by vanity metrics never make it past the first couple layers:

 Routinely sanity check whether you're stuck on an intermediary step toward a goal.